chfvoigt/jekyll-linkposts/README.md

     <h1 class="post-title"><a href="{% if post.link %}{{post.link}}{% else %}{{ post.url }}{% endif %}">{{ post.title }}</a>{% if post.link %}<span class="link-arrow"> &rarr;</span>{% endif %}</h1>

 The second example is easier to read.
 Here, the html code is embedded in the conditional statement.
-This code can be found in the other example file (the `post.html` layout file), for which (like for any other layout file) you also need to use `post.` instead of `page.`:
+This code can be found in the other example file (the `post.html` example file), for which (like for any other layout file) you also need to use `post.` instead of `page.`:

     {% if page.link %}
     	<h1 class="post-title"><a href="{{ page.link }}">{{ page.title }} <span class="link-arrow">&rarr;</span></a></h1>